thepower/power-docs/docs/build-and-start-a-node/02-startingTpNode_source.md

 ## Downloading and building the node

-After setting up the working environment, you can download and build the node.
+After setting up the working environment, you can download and build the node:

+> **Note**
+>
+> Choose a project folder to clone your project into.
+Use this folder to build the node.

 1. Download the node sources from Github, using the following command: